 North Falls statutory consultation

-Now open for comments
+Now closed for comments

 North Falls Offshore Wind Farm, an extension project to the existing 504 MW Greater Gabbard Offshore Wind Farm, is being developed in the southern North Sea more than 20km off the UK coast.
 Its site is in two parts which together cover a total area of 150km².
 The project has an agreement with National Grid to connect to the national electricity network at a new substation in Tendring, Essex.
 Onshore electricity cables would be installed underground from landfall near Frinton-on-Sea to this new substation.